metio/terraform-provider-k8s/docs/data-sources/elbv2_k8s_aws_target_group_binding_v1alpha1_manifest.md

 Optional:

-- `port` (String) The port which traffic must match.
-When NodePort endpoints(instance TargetType) is used, this must be a numerical port.
-When Port endpoints(ip TargetType) is used, this can be either numerical or named port on pods. if port is unspecified, it defaults to all ports.
+- `port` (String) The port which traffic must match.When NodePort endpoints(instance TargetType) is used, this must be a numerical port.When Port endpoints(ip TargetType) is used, this can be either numerical or named port on pods.if port is unspecified, it defaults to all ports.
-- `protocol` (String) The protocol which traffic must match.
-If protocol is unspecified, it defaults to TCP.
+- `protocol` (String) The protocol which traffic must match.If protocol is unspecified, it defaults to TCP.